The best personal item bag for travel by air today may not be the one you’ve used before. Here’s what airlines require now.

 - multiple interior compartments to keep smaller items organized and protected

-- a padded compartment for your laptop
+- a padded laptop sleeve

 - slots for smaller electronics – phone, reader or tablet